-ry academic progress (SAP) standards is a requirement for 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 o not meet SAP standards, you may submit an appeal requesting ideration.
-Required Documentation a one-page explanation of what happened and what has changed AND supporting entation of your situation TE: Include your name and student ID number at the top of each document.
-Ianation must include: What happened and why the event(s) caused you to be unable to maintain satisfactory progress What has changed and what steps you have taken or will take to achieve and maintain satisfactory academic progress this not your first SAP appeal, you MUST submit the Student Improvement Plan-SAP Part
+Name: Address: Email/phone: Meeting financial aid satis factory academic progress (SAP) standards is a requirement for financial aid eligibility.
+If you do not meet SAP standards, you may submit an appeal requesting financial aid reinstatement Reasons for Appeal Required Documentation Personal illness or injury ATTACH a one-page explanation of what happened and what has changed AND supporting documentation of your situation Illness of a family member NOTE: Include your name and student ID number at the top of each document.
+Death in the family The explanation must include: Second degree Other What happened and why the event(s) caused you to be unable to maintain satisfactory progress NOTICE: Lack of awareness of withdrawal policies and/or requirements for SAP and lack of What has changed and what steps you have taken or will take to achieve and maintain satisfactory academic progress preparation for college coursework are Note: If this not your first SAP appeal, you MUST submit the Student Improvement Plan -SAP Part